moonsharp-devs/moonsharp_org/index.md

 * Some language differences exist - [see here](moonluadifferences.html)
 * All Lua 5.2 language constructs are implemented, except goto/labels.
 * Development of the standard library is almost finished.
 Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf)
-* Moon#/.NET integration is 99% completed (and works great).
+* MoonSharp/.NET integration is 99% completed (and works great).
 * The debugger "almost" works on the bytecode level.
 Source level is not yet supported.
 Currently as a Windows.Forms application, a better solution might be planned sooner or later - TBC
 * Coroutines and state-save support has not been started yet.

 #### Roadmap

-* support for all core language structures (see documentation for differences between Moon# and Lua)
+* support for all core language structures (see documentation for differences between MoonSharp and Lua)
 * compatibility with all applyable tests in [Lua Test Suite](http://www.lua.org/tests/5.2/) and [Lua Test More](http://fperrad.github.io/lua-TestMore/).
 Most tests of the suite are passing.
-* debugger embeddable in applications using Moon#
+* debugger embeddable in applications using MoonSharp
 * REPL interpreter
 * standard library